arcaptcha-internship-2024/Amir-arcaptcha-intership-2024/notes/JavaScript Array Methods/README.md

 // [4, 6, 8, 10, 12, 13, 18]
 ```

+---

 #### Array.prototype.flatMap(callbackFunction)

-The flatMap() method will return a flat array which is created by applying the callback function on every elemnt of array.
+The `flatMap()` method will return a flat array which is created by applying the callback function on every elemnt of array.
 It is combination of `map()` and also `flat()` methods.

 ```javascript